 A: CAP encourages all its customers to utilize our online CAP Request Form and submit the form directly through our website.
-You may also email your request form to CAP@mail.mil.
-Lastly, we will also accept faxed request forms via our fax number at 703-697-5851, however please be advised that submitting your request via fax decreases CAP’s efficiency in processing and may result in an additional delay in service.
+You may also email your request form to CAP@mail.mil, however please be advised that submitting your request via email decreases CAP’s efficiency in processing and may result in an additional delay in service.

 Q: What type of documentation is required?

-Q: Does CAP replace lost, stolen or damaged accommodations?
+Q: Does CAP replace lost, stolen or damaged assistive technology?

 A: CAP evaluates requests for accommodations that have been lost, stolen or damaged on a case by case basis.
 You may submit a request for the accommodation on our website at www.cap.mil.
 During the approval process, you may be contacted to provide additional information about your original accommodation.

 Q: Who owns the assistive technology provided by CAP?